 - A grade point average (GPA) equivalent to a 7 out of 10 in the Dutch education system, which is considered to be above average; - d.
 A GMAT score of at least 600.
 Only students with a bachelor's degree from RSM, another Erasmus University Rotterdam (EUR) programme or one of the Dutch "sister programmes" are exempted from submitting a GMAT score; - e.
-Candidates must be fluent in three languages.
-All applicants must provide the admissions office with proof of proficiency in a second foreign language at B1 level in the Common European Framework.
-The second foreign language can be chosen from: Chinese (Mandarin), Czech, Danish, Dutch, Finnish, French, German, Hindi, Hungarian, Irish (Gaelic), Italian, Japanese, Norwegian, Polish, Portuguese, Russian, Spanish, Swedish and Turkish; - f.
-Certain combinations of similar languages will not be allowed (e.g. Danish/Swedish/Norwegian).
-It is not possible to claim to be a native speaker in more than one language; - g.
+Candidates must be fluent in three languages, one of which should be English.
+The second language: all applicants must provide the admissions office with proof of proficiency in a CEMS language (Arabic, Bengali, Cantonese, Czech, Danish, Dutch/Afrikaans, Farsi/Tajik, Finnish, French, German, Greek, Hebrew, Hindi/Urdu, Hungarian, Indonesian/Malay, Irish, Italian, Japanese, Korean, Mandarin, Polish, Portuguese, Romanian, Russian, Serbo-Croat (Bosnian, Croatian, Serbian, Montenegrin), Spanish, Swedish, Tagalog, Tamil, Thai, Turkish, Vietnamese) at B1 level in the Common European Framework.
+The third foreign language can be any language and applicants must - at B1 level in the Common European Framework.
+The third foreign language can be any language and applicants must provide proof of proficiency at A2 level.
+Certain combinations of similar languages will not be allowed (e.g. Danish/Swedish/Norwegian). - f.
 Motivation letter.

-The test results may not be more than 2 years old.
+The test results for English may not be more than 2 years old.
+The test results for the second and third language may not be more than 1 year old.